fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 Set up nodes for every answer, and then connect each answer back to the Hub.

 ![](/assets/images/nodes4.gif)

+_(ALPHA ALERT - oops, that connector coming from Node #2 should be coming out of a Choice that says "I have some questions...")_

 You'll now set up a condition for that last answer, so it will only appear when the player has done something.